AlGepe/OmniCalcs/SEO/TemperatureConverter/New_TempConversion.md

 * Réaumur
 * Rømer

-However, you can change it to whatever order better suits your needs.
-It is very easy to change the units of a particular field, and it only takes a couple clicks.
+However, you can change it to whatever order better suits your needs. **It is very easy to change the units of a particular field**, and it only takes a couple clicks.
 Let's say that you want change the first text box from Celsius to Fahrenheit, the second one from K
 Fahrenheit to Kelvin and the third one from Kelvin to Fahrenheit, all you need to do is:

 1) Click over `ºC`, use the drop down menu to change units from Celsius to Fahrenheit by selecting `Fahrenheit (ºF)`.